 Once you have identified a compelling guarantee, then you need to make sure that your prospective customers know about it.
 Make your full guarantee, in writing, part of all your advertising and marketing materials.
 You can add it to business cards, your website, your brochures etc. And don’t forget to make sure that your sales staff tell customers about it, whether they are selling face to face, or on the phone.

 How you communicate your guarantee is important, so you may want to get some help or feedback before committing it to print.
-Use strong, positive words and phrases and be specific, so there is no doubt in the customer’s mind what you are guaranteeing and that you have 100% confidence in your product or service.
+Use strong, positive words and phrases and be specific, so there is no doubt in the customer’s mind what you are guaranteeing.
+That will demonstrate that you have 100% confidence in your product or service.

-Your guarantee can be a strong marketing tool, so if you don’t have one, now is the time to take ACTION, differentiate yourself from your competitors and guarantee better sales!
+Your guarantee can be a strong marketing tool, so if you don’t have one, now is the time to take ACTION, differentiate yourself from your competitors and guarantee greater sales!